IV:07:04 Leave Policies

 While on leave of absence for educational purposes or other justifiable personal reasons other than non qualifying FMLA leave illness, injury, or disability, an employee retains accumulated annual and sick leave, but does not earn or accrue additional annual or sick leave.
 An employee who has qualified for Workers' Compensation may retain accumulated annual or sick leave.
 In addition, an employee on leave of absence is not entitled to compensation for official holidays occurring within the leave period.

 In addition to the previously defined leave of absence policy, pursuant to Chapter 52 of the Public Acts of 1989, public employees who qualify as members of a United States team for athletic competition, on the world, Pan-American or Olympic level in a sport contest in either Pan-American or Olympic competitions are eligible to request a leave of absence with or without pay for the purpose of preparing for and engaging in the competitions just described.
 Team is defined as meaning any group leader, coach, official, or athlete who comprises the official delegation of the United States to World, Pan-American, or Olympic competition.
 In no event shall the total of all such leave exceed the period of the official training camp and competition combined plus a reasonable amount of travel time or 90 calendar days a year whichever is less.
 The granting of leave under this section shall be discretionary with the public employer.
-In order to qualify for athletic competition leave, a public employee must: 1) be actively working for the public employer from whom the leave is requested at the time the request is made; 2) request such leave of absence a reasonable period prior to the date the public employee wishes the leave to commence; 3) at the time of the request, the employee shall provide the employer with the actual or anticipated dates of the competition, the dates of the official training camp and specify the total number of leave days that will be necessary in order for the public employee to participate; 4) the public employee must provide satisfactory evidence of qualification and selection for participation.
+In order to qualify for athletic competition leave, a public employee must: 1) be actively working for the public employer from whom the leave is requested at the time the request is made; 2) request such leave of absence a reasonable period prior to the date the public employee wishes the leave to commence; 3) at the time of the request, the employee shall provide the employer with the actual or anticipated dates of the competition, the dates of the official training camp and specify the total number of leave days that will be necessary in order for the public employee to participate; and 4) the public employee must provide satisfactory evidence of qualification and selection for participation.

 An employee of the institution who is a member of the United States Air Force Auxiliary Civil Air Patrol who participates in a training program for the civil air patrol, or in emergency and disaster services, shall be entitled to a leave of absence with pay for a period of not more than fifteen (15) days during a calendar year for such purposes if the leave of absence is at the request of the employee's wing commander or the wing commander's designated representative.
 Any leave of absence pursuant to this section shall be in addition to any other leave of the employee.
 All other rights and benefits of the employee, including seniority rights, insurance benefits, health insurance benefits, creditable service and all other such rights and benefits, shall continue.